rust-lang/book/src/ch12-00-an-io-project.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured
 ```

 Great!
-Now, we have to actually use it inside of our library.
-First, let's
+Now, we have to actually use the new `grep_case_insensitive` function.
-add a configuration option for it:
+First, let's add a configuration option for it to the `Config` struct:

+<span class="filename">Filename: src/lib.rs</span>

 ```rust
 pub struct Config {